About Us

 Ally Engagement

 We are stronger together.
-We recognize the importance of connecting with ally partners (those who do not identify as BIGG but support our mission) to determine strategies and opportunities to work together with the goal of increasing diversity in organizations and spaces.
+We recognize the importance of connecting with ally partners (those who do not identify as BIGG but support our mission) to determine strategies and opportunities to work together to reduce barriers to growth and advancements in organizations and spaces.

 Team